Tiny Rock Side Hustle

 I love companies like this, invisible enterprises that build something important to everyone.
 But this isn’t a letter about tombstones; this is a letter about their all-time #1 bestseller:

-If you ever think you can’t provide value to the market, here’s a company making bank by selling tiny rocks on the ground, an abundant natural resource.
+If you ever think you can’t provide value to the market, here’s a company making bank by selling tiny rocks for the ground.

 The quarry didn’t set out to be a tiny rock business.
 They set out to build beautiful monuments.
 The tiny rocks are a side hustle.
 Stonecutters work their craft, and tiny rocks just happen.